ADM-141 TALD

 The ADM-141A/B TALD was an American decoy missile originally built by Brunswick Corporation for the United States Air Force and the Israeli Air Force.
 Later it transitioned to joint US/Israeli manufacture with Israeli Military Industries Advanced Systems Division (IMI-ASD).

 The Tactical Air Launched Decoy (TALD) was intended to confuse and saturate enemy air defenses, as part of an overall SEAD (Suppression of Enemy Air Defenses) strategy, thus allowing attacking aircraft and weapons a higher probability of penetrating to the target.
-The Improved TALD is a turbojet-powered version.
+The Improved TALD (Abbreviated: ITALD) is a turbojet-powered version, granting extended range.

 History

 In the 1970s, the Brunswick Corp. developed several unpowered radar decoys, including the Samson, which was produced for the Israeli Air Force by Israel Military Industries (IMI) in the early 1980s.
 The Samson proved highly successful, prompting the US Navy to purchase about 2000 of them during the mid to late 1980s.
 The first units entered US service in 1987; in 1985, Brunswick was asked to develop an improved Samson named TALD.